HackYourFuture/databases/lesson3/README.md

 - Foreign key constraints
 - Complicated values to store in MySQL
     - Storing prices (floating point errors)
-    - Storing dates (datetime vs. timestamp)
+    - Storing date and time (datetime vs. timestamp)
-- CREATE TABLE syntax
+    - Timezones when storing date and time
 - Brief introduction to non-relational data
 - Scaffolding and application generators
+- Creating an ER model and a database from existing data

 ## Reference Material